Magna-tech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6 creates a new local variable
 Task 7 creates a new global variable
 Task 8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+Task 9  prints the result of POWER divided by DIVIDE, followed by a new line